hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 ## Millitome Generation using Terminal Commands

 [This webpage](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment)  contains information about how to set up command line access of Openscad on Windows and MacOS.
-All following instructions assume Openscad can be accessed in the terminal by typing "openscad" followed by the <em>Return</em> key at the command prompt.
+All following instructions assume Openscad can be accessed in the terminal by typing "openscad" followed by the *Return* key at the command prompt.

 To test:
 Launch the terminal app.
 At the prompt type:<br>
-<em>openscad</em><br>
+*openscad*<br>

 If everything is properly set up, the Openscad application will launch without loading a file.